Waterview Connection: Tunnel construction

+Safety and maintencance

+The tunnels include a number of features to ensure safe use by vehicles.
+Safety features include electronic message boards, speed cameras, public address systems, radio sound systems, CCTV cameras, and ventilation and fire sprinkler systems.
+Traffic is monitored by dedicated Tunnel Operators and computerised systems.
+Emergency exits and telephones are installed every 150 metres along the length of each tunnel.
+Overheight detection systems prevent oversize vehicles entering, and on-ramp signals regulate traffic flow.

+The tunnels will be partially or fully closed for scheduled maintenance at times, usually between the hours of 10pm and 5am.
+A detour route through Great North Road, Blockhouse Bay Road, Tiverton Road, New Windsor Road, and Maioro Street will be utilised at these times.
+The detour will also be permanently in place for prohibited vehicles.

+Dangerous goods vehicles (i.e. those requiring a placard), vehicles over 4.3m high, and vehicles carrying uncovered loads are prohibited from using the tunnels.
+They are required to take the detour route.

 Opening

 On 24 March 2017, it was announced that the planned April 2017 opening of the $1.6 billion project was being held up for another two months because of issues with its fire sprinklers.
 On 11 June 2017 it was announced that the tunnel would open in early July 2017.
 The tunnels opened at 12:47 am on 2 July 2017, with three police cars leading the first vehicles through the northbound tunnel.

 Mitigation and related projects

 Great North Road and the overbridge of the Northwestern Cycleway.
 The tunnel will surface just to the west (right hand of the picture).

 A number of not directly motorway-related projects will form part of the SH20 connection works, either to mitigate negative effects on the environment, or to provide for other transport modes.

 Avondale–Southdown railway line

 Enabling works and allowance for the Avondale–Southdown Line are a part of constructing SH20.
 KiwiRail sees this route as strategically important as it is the only real alternative for a cross-isthmus heavy rail route, as upgrading of the existing Newmarket Line is not realistically feasible or possible.
 KiwiRail requested that any tunnel construction not preclude rail above it in the future, nor the possibility of rail being trenched to cross below New North Road to connect to the existing North Auckland Line.